Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

-The following resources provide guidance on the geometric design of roads and roadside facilities managed by Alberta Transportation.
+The following resources provide guidance on the geometric design of roads and roadside facilities managed by Alberta Transportation and Economic Corridors.

 CB-6 Highway Standard Plates – These documents provide drawings of standard elements used in highway design.